Christchurch Folk Music Club

 The hall is situated up the long driveway, directly next to Domain Park, and there is plenty of well-lit off-street parking.

-DOOR SALES CASH ONLY: Tea, coffee, biscuits, and cake are available during the break, also bar facilities for cold refreshments throughout the night, Eftpos available for purchases only, no cash-out facility.
-Folk Club and Irish Society members please remember to bring your membership card for licensing purposes..
-Non-members sign in at the bar.
+PLEASE BRING CASH For: Tea, coffee, biscuits and cake available during the break and the club raffle.Bar facilities for cold refreshments throughout the night, Eftpos available for purchases only, no cash-out facility.

 Folk music is ‘music which covers multiple genre music styles’.
 We vary the weekly concerts, giving variety for all age groups and music preferences.